DeepLabCut/napari-deeplabcut/README.md

 Contributions are very welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.

+To locally install the code, please git clone the repo and then run `pip install -e.`

 ## License

 Distributed under the terms of the [BSD-3] license,